Kanban is a project management tool that allows you to get a more visual overview of the tasks that either need to get done or are complete.

 - Workflow measurement

 Its main goal?
-To visualise and maintain the workflow while eliminating waste.
+To visualize and maintain the workflow while eliminating waste.

 The system was first used at Toyota factories, in order to balance material supplies with actual production.
 Factory workers would communicate the inventory levels of specific materials through a card called “Kanban” (which literally means “signboard” in Japanese).
 Every card would be carried all the way to the warehouse, indicating the requirements for the demanded material.